 Localization in global marketing focuses on creating localized content in each region.
 It’s the process of adapting all elements of your international marketing to your target markets—from using different languages to adapting your messaging, visuals and campaigns.
 This helps ensure that your marketing reflects the interests, needs and context of your target audience in each region.

-Localization doesn’t just involve translation but also understanding each market in terms of cultural values, economy, social trends, legislation and social nuances.
+While you might use a marketing translation agency, localization is about understanding each market in terms of cultural values, economy, social trends, legislation and social nuances.
 The localization process involves a deep commitment towards creating a marketing strategy that specifically speaks to each target audience.

 Ideally, you’d want to localize all of your global content marketing efforts—including your website, social media, global communication campaigns and other marketing materials.